AlphaPrime65/example-repo/README.md

 # README.md

-This is a Sampel reporsitory
+This is a Sample Repository